martinpaljak/GlobalPlatformPro/README.md

    * On Linux it is easier to add an alias to the shell like this:

-            alias gp="java -jar $(PWD)/gp.jar"
+            alias gp="java -jar $PWD/gp.jar"
             # Now you can avoid typing java -jar and gp works from any folder
             gp -h

+#### List / install / delete applets

- * List applets (this and following commands can brick your card with wrong keys!):
+ * List applets (this and following commands open the secure channel and thus can brick your card with wrong keys!):

         gp -list # or gp -l